-Save The Tower!
+Open The Tower!

-Construction of the 158-foot control tower began in early 1941.
-At the time of the Japanese attack on Pearl Harbor the tower structure had been about 80% completed and without the aircraft control tower on the top.
-This portion was finished on May 1, 1942.
+The upper Control Tower, as it stands today, was completed on May 1, 1942.
 Originally, it was painted with a solid dark primer.
-Shortly after completion of the upper control tower, it received a three-tone light gray, medium gray and dark gray camouflage that graced this structure throughout all of WWII and well into the late 1950s.
+Shortly after completion, it received a three-tone light gray, medium gray, and dark gray camouflage that graced this structure throughout all of WWII, and well into the late 1950s.